design-automation/gs-json/README.md

 The POINTS array con contain multipl POINTSETS, each of which is represented as follows:
 * [array of points, transformation matrix]

-## Indexing Method for Points
+### Indexing Method for Points
-In order to identify specific POINTS in the POINTSETS array, a special *point index array* is used.
+In order to identify specific POINTS in the POINTSETS array, a special type of *point index array* is used.
 This is used by VERTICES to refer to POINTS.

 The indexing arrays is as follows:
 * [point set index, [array of point indices]]